SFTP vs API Integrations: Which Is the Best to Choose?

 SFTP and API have more differences than similarities.
 Here are some of the notable and distinctive ones:

 • Data access frequency.
 API integration allows a service to request the needed data and receive it as soon as needed, guaranteeing real-time data exchange.
-Meanwhile, with SFTP integration, users can send or receive access data only at certain intervals.
+Meanwhile, with SFTP integration, users can send or receive access data only at specific intervals.

 • Data volumes processed.
 SFTP works on batches and can handle large data volumes.
 Meanwhile, API usually operates on granular data of small sizes.